joshoconnor89/Cordova_LocalMix/README.md

 # LocalMix
 iOS and Android app

-LocalMix is an iOS and Android app written by Joshua O'Connor in the Summer of 2015.
+LocalMix is an iOS and Android app written by Joshua O'Connor in the Summer of 2015 as a class project for UC San Diego's Mobile Application Development Program.
 It is written in HTML5, CSS3, Javascript, and JQuery Mobile.
 It pulls data from Eventful's API.

 **DISCLAIMER:  The API Key required to access Eventful's database has been removed from this project.
 To have the app fully functional, obtain an API key from Eventful:  http://api.eventful.com/